adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 ### Performance: Jampack

 Eleventy handles performance well by default, and we’ve leaned into its default optimization strategies, but a tool like Div/Riots’ <a target="_blank" rel="noopener" href="https://jampack.divriots.com/">Jampack</a> also helped to push our Core Web Vitals in the right direction.
-Jampack is particularly good at optimizing above the fold, and we’ve used their tag `&lt;the-fold&gt;` to indicate where that should sit.
+Jampack is particularly good at optimizing above the fold, and we’ve used their tag `<the-fold>`&nbsp;to indicate where that should sit.
 (We’ve even built that tag into a simple Bookshop component, so content editors can set the fold without dipping into HTML.)

-Adding Jampack to our build was easy — with CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/">build hooks</a>, adding ``\[\[ -n $RUN\_JAMPACK \]\]` to our production postbuild file was a simple one-line addition for a lot of potential gains.
+Adding Jampack to our build was easy — with CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/">build hooks</a>, adding Jampack to our production postbuild file was a simple one-line addition for a lot of potential gains.

 ### Site search: Pagefind